surlebeat/demeter-discord-bot/README.md

 `TWITTER_OAUTH2_CLIENT_SECRET_YOURGUILDUUID`
 `ENCRYPTION_KEY`

+Please, be aware that anyone running your bot could use the bot permissions to tweet with the linked account.
+A good reason to opt for the self-hosted installation!

 ## Pantheon

 To reward a member who has made a significant contribution, it is possible by mentioning his work in the channel configured as the pantheon with the command `/guild config channel-pantheon:#🏅-panthéon channel-pantheon-enable:True`.